YoshinoJin/Ubuntu16.04/README.md

 ## Preface
 This repository contains most of my works in Ubuntu16.04, including system settings, ROS, CV etc.
 This repository mainly helps the freshman,like me, to decrease the difficulties during their study in ROS.

+## Operating System & Environment
+Preparing your operating system that you satisfied with, via dual system installation.